“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “...What’s that?”
 Nayleen asked.

 “I found something too...
 I haven’t read anything in it yet specifically... but it seems to be a diary...”
 Varhi answered her and huffed.
 “Did...
-Did you and Sairek find anything?”
+Did the rest of you two find anything?...”

 Sairek shook his head.
 “My room didn’t have anything in it, but it was sealed, so there’s very little fog in there, and… there’s a closet where I think someone probably spent the rest of their life in there…” He said, his voice becoming more of a whisper as he spoke.
 “I… I’ve declined myself from opening it, if you don’t mind…”